vinodkd/windownamer/Readme.md

 Future features
 ===============
 * Ability to turn names off.
-Although on Chrome at least, if you set the name to blank it will essentially revert back to the old state
 * Ability to configure the name text.
 Maybe "[context] actual title" is better than "context - actual title"?